georgehara/Arca/README.md

 ## PACKAGE DESCRIPTIONS

-* Automated.Arca.Abstractions.Core - Core abstractions.
-Contains `IProcessable`, so it's usually necessary.
-Use to create your own attributes and extensions.
+* `Automated.Arca.Abstractions.Core` - Core abstractions.
+Contains `IProcessable`.
+Use it to create your own attributes and extensions.
+It's usually necessary.
-* Automated.Arca.Abstractions.DependencyInjection - Dependency injection abstractions.
+* `Automated.Arca.Abstractions.DependencyInjection` - Dependency injection abstractions.
-* Automated.Arca.Abstractions.Specialized - Specialized abstractions.
+* `Automated.Arca.Abstractions.Specialized` - Specialized abstractions.
 Use for middleware and CQRS.
 Implement these interfaces in your CQRS implementation.
-* Automated.Arca.Attributes.DependencyInjection - Dependency injection attributes to apply on classes to register / configure.
+* `Automated.Arca.Attributes.DependencyInjection` - Dependency injection attributes to apply on classes to register / configure.
-* Automated.Arca.Attributes.Specialized - Specialized attributes to apply on classes to register / configure.
+* `Automated.Arca.Attributes.Specialized` - Specialized attributes to apply on classes to register / configure.
 Use for middleware and CQRS.
-* Automated.Arca.Extensions.DependencyInjection - Dependency injection extensions for the dependency injection attributes.
+* `Automated.Arca.Extensions.DependencyInjection` - Dependency injection extensions for the dependency injection attributes.
-* Automated.Arca.Extensions.Specialized - Specialized extensions for the specialized attributes.
+* `Automated.Arca.Extensions.Specialized` - Specialized extensions for the specialized attributes.
 Use for middleware and CQRS.
-* Automated.Arca.Implementations.ForMicrosoft - Implementations for Microsoft's dependency injection.
+* `Automated.Arca.Implementations.ForMicrosoft` - Implementations for Microsoft's dependency injection.
-* Automated.Arca.Libraries - Libraries for other packages.
+* `Automated.Arca.Libraries` - Libraries for other packages.
-* Automated.Arca.Manager - The ARCA manager.
+* `Automated.Arca.Manager` - The ARCA manager.
 Use during the startup of an application.

-The "ForMicrosoft" packages contain extension dependencies which are meant to be used in applications that use the Microsoft dependency injection container.
+The "ForMicrosoft" packages contain dependencies which are meant to be used in applications that use the Microsoft dependency injection container.

 ## EXAMPLES